How to Spend One PERFECT Day in Arles France

 Roman ruins have always been a passion of mine since I wanted to be an archaeologist as a kid.

 Van Gogh, I didn’t really know much of before I visited.
-Apparently, it was in Arles the mentally questionable artist cut his ear off.
-So now you know that, and you’ll even visit the place where he did it in this itinerary.
+Apparently, it was in Arles the mentally questionable artist cut his ear off, but he also created much of his best work there.

 In this guide, I’ll take you through what to see in Arles in one day to get a good insight into the city as well as how to get there, where to stay, and when to go.